 Our school nurse can be contacted on 01245 459397 for advice regarding childhood illnesses or other health concerns, including mental health issues.
 Please contact the school for her phone number.

-NHS Mid-Essex Clinical Commissioning Group have recently published A Parent’s Guide to Common Childhood Illnesses and Wellbeing.
-The handbook is an extensive and informative guide for anyone who cares for a child aged from birth to 11 years old.
+NHS Mid-Essex Clinical Commissioning Group's A Parent’s Guide to Common Childhood Illnesses and Wellbeing is an extensive and informative handbook for anyone who cares for a child aged from birth to 11 years old.
 It gives advice on how to spot signs of illness and what to do for minor conditions such as coughs and colds, fever, dry skin and rashes, chicken pox, bumps and bruises.

-Information on mental health and wellbeing, healthy lifestyles and advice on some more serious conditions like meningitis and sepsis is also covered in the booklet.
+Information on mental health and wellbeing, healthy lifestyles and advice on some more serious conditions like meningitis and sepsis is covered in the booklet.
 There’s also a handy section on when you should keep your child home from school.